 Shore wells

 Shore wells draw water from the lakebed near the shoreline.
-They are still found on Wolfe Island and around Loughborough Lake, Sydenham Lake, and the Rideau system.
+You can still find them on Wolfe Island and around Loughborough Lake, Sydenham Lake, and the Rideau system.
 These wells rely on natural filtration through the lakebed.
-They work well when maintained, but can be affected by storms, sediment movement, lake-level changes, and zebra mussels.
+They function well with maintenance, but storms, sediment movement, lake-level changes, and zebra mussels can impact them.
 Homes using shore wells almost always require UV sterilization.

 Lake intake systems